OpenMS/OpenMS-docs/docs/tutorials-and-quickstart-guides/openms-user-tutorial.md

 Run the workflow and inspect the output.

 The output consists of two mzTab files and an internal .ms file.
 One mzTab for SIRIUS and the other for the CSI:FingerID.
-These provide information about the chemical formula, adduct, and the possible compound structure.
+These provide information about the chemical formula, adduct and the possible compound structure.
 The information is referenced to the spectrum used in the analysis.
 Additional information can be extracted from the **SiriusAdapter** by setting an ”out_workspace_directory”.
 Here the SIRIUS workspace will be provided after the calculation has finished.
 This workspace contains information about annotated fragments for each successfully explained compound.

 ### Downstream data analysis and reporting